-If your system is managed by the Systems Director Management Console (SDMC), use the SDMC to complete the steps for removing the disk drive backplane from the server.
-For instructions, see Removing a part using the Systems Director Management Console.

-If you do not have an HMC or SDMC, complete the following steps to remove the disk drive backplane:
+If your system is managed by the Systems Director Management Console (SDMC), use the SDMC to remove the control panel from the server.
+For instructions, see Removing a part by using the SDMC.
+If you do not have an SDMC, complete this procedure to remove a control panel.